spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 #### Properties Maven Plugin

-To turn this property into a Docker label, first we need to load it as maven property using the `properties-maven-plugin` plugin:
+To turn this property into a Docker label, we first need to load it as a Maven property by using the `properties-maven-plugin` plugin:

 ```xml
 <plugin>